VictoriaJJ/mariusdroughtproject.org/_pages/about_marius/people/researchers.md

 		<img src="/mariusdroughtproject.org/assets/img/people/alison_kay.jpg" alt="Dr Alison Kay" />
 	</div>
 	<div class="large-9 columns">
-		<b>Dr Alison Kay</b><br>
+		<a href="http://www.ceh.ac.uk/staff/alison-kay" target="_blank"><b>Dr Alison Kay</b></a><br>

-		<p>Dr Alison Kay is a reseracher at CEH Wallingford, with interests in the potential impacts of climate change on hydrology.
+		<p>Dr Alison Kay is a researcher (Senior mathematical modeller) at CEH Wallingford, with interests in the potential impacts of climate change on hydrology.
 She is specifically interested in the development and application of continuous simulation rainfall-runoff models, both catchment-based and national gridded models, to simulate river flows across Britain.
 For MaRIUS, Alison will be working with Vicky Bell on the development and application of national gridded hydrological models to enhance the representation of drought processes.</p>
 	</div>
 </div>